-The transition of AV components to IP also creates a need to think through the AV strategy earlier in the planning process.
+The transition of AV components to IP for AV over IP transmission also creates a need to think through the AV strategy earlier in the planning process.
 AV systems have become part of the actual network deployment, which requires stronger communication with both the room or building architects and the consultants who design the local area network.
 The robustness of Layer 1 infrastructure supporting IP traffic will play a substantial role in the quality of your AV signal performance.

 Layer 1 infrastructure has long been a topic of discussion on the edges of the AV industry, more suited to the low voltage contractors working behind the walls than the systems integrators deploying the AV hardware.
 Layer 1 of the open system interconnection (OSI) model represents the physical layer of computer networking that describes media (cable, connectors, and infrastructure) and signal transmission.
 It also defines how electronic signals are sent and received.
 Importantly, this physical layer is not only the pathway for the next six layers of the OSI model, but the foundation for the overall network structure.